woosuk3746/Team-Trash/README.md

 To perform this lab, we made a forloop that will iterate as the value of n increments by 100 up to a certain value (~100 iterations).
 At the top of the loop, we saved the currentTimeMillis() in a variable, and after performing the algorithm, we saved currentTimeMillis() in another variable and saved the difference of those two variables in another variable (which we printed out).

 # Results
 The results was rather astonishing.
 Rather than showing a linear graph, the runtime was showing an "up-and-down" pattern.
 The overall trend, however, was increasing.
+Moreover, there were some peculiar and random peaks in some of trials which contributed to the up-and-down pattern.

 Graph for the 5 Trials: